-Untranslate is currently looking for freelance linguists that offer translation, revision and review services for any of the following:
+Untranslate is continuously looking for freelance linguists that offer translation, revision and review services for various content types, domains and language pairs.

 As Untranslate applies ISO 17100:2015, the International Standard for Translation Services, people selected to perform linguistic tasks for Untranslate must have the required competences and qualifications: